nelsonlopezjimenez/two-mern-social/README.md

 810adb8 Migrating from mui 4 to 5 and react-router-dom to 6
 73f7f24 Initialize project using create React App.
 Also older version.
 I will refactor to delete router, mui, and use vite react install

+## chapter05-from-gen2-laptop
+This is the most current running version.
+I am not sure what nodejs is running.
+It appears to be 13.
+Originally was 8.
+This version contains almost all additional version2 routes.
+The branches are:
+1. baseline-nodejs-13.12.0-npm-6.14.4
+1. chapter05
+1. chapter05-pending
+1. main
+1. 0a
+as well as remote for all except 0a.

+#### Keep this version to run when testing astro rendering from
+~/Documents/hoque-shama/tested-tower app